drunkard/ceph-readable-doc/html/_sources/mgr/dashboard.rst.txt

 概述
 ----

+The Ceph Dashboard is a built-in web-based Ceph management and monitoring application to administer various aspects and objects of the cluster.
+It is implemented as a :ref:`ceph-manager-daemon` module.

 The original Ceph Manager Dashboard that was shipped with Ceph Luminous started out as a simple read-only view into various run-time information and performance data of a Ceph cluster.
 It used a very simple architecture to achieve the